 In this section, we present SIV-GAN, an unconditional GAN model that learns from a single image or a single video to generate new plausible compositions of a given scene with varying content and layout.
 The key ingredients of SIV-GAN are a novel design of a two-branch discriminator (Sec.~\ref{sec:method_discriminator}) and a diversity regularization introduced for synthesis in single data instance regimes (Sec.~\ref{sec:method_DR}).

-\subsection{Content-Layout Discriminator}
+\subsection{Content-layout discriminator}

 One challenge of training GANs in single data instance regimes is the problem of overfitting to original samples.
-In many cases the model can simply memorize the original training images and their augmented versions (if used during the training).
-To avoid this memorization effect, \citet{Shaham2019SinGANLA} and \citet{Hinz2020ImprovedTF} proposed to learn an internal patch-based distribution of a single image by using a hierarchy of patch-GANs \citep{isola2017image,Li2016PrecomputedRT} at different image scales.
+In many cases the model can simply memorize the original training images and their augmented versions used during training.
+To avoid this memorization effect, \cite{Shaham2019SinGANLA} and \cite{Hinz2020ImprovedTF} proposed to learn an internal patch-based distribution of a single image by using a hierarchy of patch-GANs \citep{isola2017image} at different image scales.
 As the employed patch-GANs have small receptive fields and limited capacity, they are prevented from memorizing the full image.
 However, the downside of training each scale of the patch-GANs in a separate stage is that any layout decisions made by the coarser scale generators cannot be corrected at later, finer generation stages.
-Thus, both the quality and diversity of generated images are highly dependent on the chosen lowest resolution size.
-This parameter needs careful tuning for specific images at hand, as otherwise image layouts may exhibit lack of diversity or loss of global coherency (see Fig. \ref{fig:singan_failures}).
-Moreover, this approach does not generalize to learning from multiple images, as in the single video case (see Table~\ref{table:comp_single_video} and Fig.~\ref{fig:qual_video}).
+Thus, the quality and diversity of generated images are highly dependent on the chosen lowest resolution size.
+This parameter needs careful tuning for specific images at hand, otherwise image layouts may lack diversity or lose global coherency (see Fig. \ref{fig:singan_failures}).
+Moreover, this approach does not generalize to learning from multiple images, as in the single video case (see Fig.~\ref{fig:qual_video}).